birnbaum/flwr-lowcarb/README.md

 - Once with the default random client selection that comes with Flower and
 - once with our plugin activated

-The plugin managed to reduce the carbon emissions out-of-the-box by 13%!
+which managed to reduce the carbon emissions out-of-the-box by 13%!
 Without any sacrifices on
 - training duration
 - model accuracy